scottishgovernment/resources.mygov.scot/content-standards/content-delivery/creating-content/readability.md

 The roll out of Universal Credit for new claims will carry on until autumn 2018.
 If you still get one of the older payments after autumn 2018, you'll be switched to Universal Credit.
 This may take some time and you might not be switched over until 2022.’

-## About the reading age of this sample
+#### About the reading age of this sample

 This version isn’t perfect, but it fares better in reading age tests.
 In terms of qualifications, it can be graded at about National 5 level or a low grade Higher.
 It would be expected that 75-80% of the Scottish public would be able to fully understand and use this text.

 ## How we can improve further
 The difference between the 2 samples is that sample B removes any ‘unnecessary’ words of more than 2 syllables.
 It’s relatively simple to work out what’s necessary and what isn’t.
 ‘Legacy benefits’ isn’t really needed, so the text can be rewritten to remove the phrase and say something like ‘older payments’.
-Unfortunately, ‘income-related Jobseekers Allowance’’ is needed because it’s the name the UK government has given this particular benefit.
+Unfortunately, ‘income-related Jobseekers Allowance’ is needed because it’s the name the UK government has given this particular benefit.

 To improve the text further the government would need to rename the benefit to something that, in terms of readability, meets content standards.